 Christine Gendron, MPAff, Executive Director

-Lara O’Toole, LMSW – Director of Professional and Program Development
+Lara O’Toole, LMSW – Director of Training and Program Development

-Lara joined TNOYS in March 2013 with over 11 years of experience in a variety of youth and community services organizations and statewide initiatives.
-She has worked with and for children and teens of all ages, including in: a laboratory preschool; a school readiness initiative; an inner-city elementary school; domestic violence shelters; sexual assault prevention projects; a teen parent program; youth poetry slams; hip hop creative writing projects; and social justice theatre arts events.
+Lara joined TNOYS in March 2013 with more than 11 years of experience in a variety of youth and community services organizations and statewide initiatives.
+She has worked with and for children and teens of all ages, including in a laboratory preschool; a school readiness initiative; an inner-city elementary school; domestic violence shelters; sexual assault prevention projects; a teen parent program; youth poetry slams; hip hop creative writing projects; and social justice theater arts events.
 She also has experience in social marketing, communications/outreach, and professional development.
 Lara has an undergraduate degree from Vassar College and a graduate degree in social work from the University of Texas at Austin.
 She is originally from Philadelphia and settled in Austin in 2006.
-She enjoys being active in the community, yoga, movies, being outside, and exploring the city and world with her fiancée.
+She enjoys being active in the community, yoga, movies, being outside, and exploring the city and world with her wife and baby daughter.

 Jack Nowicki, LCSW– Senior Program Development Specialist